pixiedust/pixiedust/docs/_sources/packagemanager.txt

 Install a jar file directly from an addressable location
 --------------------------------------------------------

 To install a jar file that is not packaged in a maven repository, provide the URL to the jar file.
-Pixiedust will then bypass the maven look up and directly download the jar file from the specified location:
+PixieDust will then bypass the maven look up and directly download the jar file from the specified location:

 ::